edzayaa/basedev/README.md

   cd basedev
 ```

-3. Start the server with Live Server
+3. Start the server with Live Server Extension or your prefered local server